-Holdings in of the c the director is deemed to have an interest

-Name of director and corporation in which interests are held At beginning of the year At end of the year At beginning of the year At end of the year

-The Company Ordinary shares fully paid

-Lee Chien Shih 528,000 528,000

-Ng Chee Seng 24,000 24,000
+Holdings ir of the d Other holdings in which the director is deemed to have an interest Name of director and corporation in which interests are held At beginning of the year At end of the year At beginning of the year At end of the year The Company Ordinary shares fully paid Lee Chien Shih Ng Chee Seng 528,000 528,000 - 24,000 - 24,000

-Except as disclosed in this report, no director who held office at the end of the financial year had interests in shares and warrants of the Company, or of related corporations, either at the beginning of the financial year, or date of appointment if later, or at the end of the financial year.
+Except as disclosed in this report, no director who held office at the end of the financial year had interests in shares of the Company, or of related corporations, either at the beginning of the financial year, or date of appointment if later, or at the end of the financial year.

-There were no changes in any of the above mentioned interests in the Company between the end of the financial year and 21 April 2012.
+There were no changes in any of the above-mentioned interests in the Company between the end of the financial year and 21 April 2013.